 Except this book was obviously in a box full of books in a basement where a cat peed.
 Maybe more than once.

 Seeing as this was one of the early books penned by the V.C.
 Andrews ghostwriter after her death, Dawn does fit in with the classic V.C.
-Andrews formula.
-How well, you ask?
+Andrews formula?
 Let’s dig in!

 Innocent & Pretty, Yet Completely Naive Female Protagonist